 Let your child know about your story.
 Tell them your experience and what helped you to overcome your fears when you were in a similar situation.
 Help them understand that no one is perfect, and even people with an ideal skin condition might not get to live a happy life.

 For instance, tell them how you were not able to swim for years, but by being dedicated, you won a tournament.
 Children learn faster from what they listen, and your real-life experiences can help them make the right decisions at the right time.
-Your Simple efforts like this can boost their willingness to fight and live the way they like.
+Your simple efforts like this can boost their willingness to fight and live the way they like.

 7. Readout Children’s Books on Eczema

-Sharing the stories of other kids with eczema who have overcome their fears and tackled various situations in their life, will help increase the confidence in your child.
+Sharing the stories of other kids with eczema who have overcome their fears and tackled various situations in their life, will help increased the confidence in your child.
 Don't let your child feel weak and make them understand the struggle they might have to go through in life.